Physical Therapy in Beaverton, Oregon

-Driving Directions from Nearby Cities & Neighborhoods to our Beaverton Clinic
+Driving Directions from Nearby Cities & Neighborhoods to our Beaverton Clinic:

 Our Physical Therapists Treat Many Common Injuries

 Our Doctors of Physical Therapy are experts when it comes to exercise therapy.
 We believe strongly in the power and healing ability of exercise and strengthening.
 Too often, in our daily lives, we have been subjected to sitting and sedentary lifestyles that are not conducive to building strong and healthy bodies.
 Much of the common ailments are actually caused by this inactivity: low back pain, knee pain, and rotator cuff injuries.
 Our physical therapists will not only prescribe exercises, but, they also closely guide the patients as they perform them, to make sure form and technique is not compromised and the maximum healing effect is attained.
+Meet our physical therapists here.

 Back Pain Therapy

 Back pain is one the most common pains that bring patients to visit the doctor, miss work, and skip sports.
 This type of pain is also one of the leading causes of disability worldwide.
 Because of how much we use our backs for almost every activity we do (walking, standing, sitting upright, lifting, carrying) it is no wonder that pain and discomfort in our spines would cause us to halt most of our activities.
+Read more about back pain therapy here.

 Herniated Disc & Bulging Disc Therapy